ethereum/remix-workshops/recorder/README.md

 ## The recorder is a furtively useful trick in Remix.

 The recorder is used for recording all the transactions in the Deploy & Run module and then playing them back in another context.
+It really is the remix of Remix!

 Scenarios for the recorder: